dsfjldhgf/WebScrapingProject/README.md

 # Web Scraping

 In this project, I will be working in both python and Power BI to web scrape and build visualization dashboard for one of the popular online hobby retailers in the US.
-The website can be found here: https://newtype.us/.
+The online hobby retailer website can be found here: https://newtype.us/.

 All the codes can be found in 'Web Scraping Project.ipynb'.
 A final web scraped dataset can be found in 'Web Scraping Project.csv'.